tablexi/nucore-open/doc/HOWTO_related_repos.md

 # Bringing changes from your school-specific repo into `nucore-open`

 This doesn't come up as often, but sometimes you may need to bring a view hook or feature flag into open in order to support a school-specific customization.
-The best way to bring the changes from a school-specific repo is by cherry-picking the individual commits from `nucore-open`.
+The best way to bring the changes from a school-specific repo is by checking out a branch from `nucore-open` and cherry-picking the desired school-specific commits.
 For this reason, it's best to develop on `nucore-open` to start with, or to squash the commits in your branch so you only need to bring one commit.

 For example, to bring changes from `nucore-nu` into `nucore-open`: